ivanshin/mnist_torch/README.md

 # mnist_torch
-This repo consists of jupyter notebook with implemented self-made pytorch model for digit classification and readme file..
+This repo consists of jupyter notebook with implemented self-made pytorch model for digit classification and readme file.